LeChienMagique/C_Abacus/README.md

 I guess this is buildable on any Linux system (idk much about compatibility and portability)

 ### Test files
-A test file is a text file located in the `tests` folder.
+A test file is a `.test` file located in the `tests` folder.
 Testcases can be defined in these files with a straightforward syntax.

 ## Testcase
 A test case can be defined like this:
-`<expression> = <expected>`
+`<expression> ~ <expected>`

 A test case is single line.
-You can add a comment with `#`, the entire remaining of the line will be treated as a comment.
+You can add a comment with `#`.
+It must be the first character of the line.